Grant Resource Studio helps charities, CICs and community organisations build the Funding Knowledge Base that makes AI useful for grants.

 3

-We show your team how to use the Knowledge Base effectively, work faster with AI, and maintain consistency across applications.
+We show your team how to use the Knowledge Base effectively, use AI-assisted drafting with better context, and maintain consistency across applications.

 4